 The North Carolina Judicial Branch is committed to ensuring that persons with disabilities can participate fully and fairly in court programs, services, and activities.

-If you are a person with a disability who needs a reasonable accommodation, contact the ADA Coordinator in the Trial Court Administrator's Office at 704-417-1858.
+If you are a person with a disability who needs a reasonable accommodation, contact the Disability Access Coordinator in the Trial Court Administrator's Office at 704-417-1858.
 Please be prepared to provide the following essential information

 - The name of the person needing the assistance

 - The date and time of the trial or hearing